 Hoskins grew up in Vermont.
-While studying Political Science and French at the University of Vermont, he discovered the vaults of the college radio station, which further sparked his love of music.
-This led to setting up DIY shows for touring bands, handling publicity and radio promotion for record labels, and eventually booking tours.
-In addition, he assisted with logistics for MASS MoCA‘s opening gala, staying on afterwards to assist with first accounting and then publicity.
+While studying Political Science and French at the University of Vermont, he discovered the vaults of the college radio station, which sparked his love of music.
+This led to setting up DIY shows for touring bands, handling publicity and radio promotion for record labels, and eventually booking tours and managing artists.

-During breaks from touring, he served as the office manager for a booking agency during the day – processing contracts and advancing tours – while handling hospitality for the musicians playing The Middle East at night.
+During breaks from touring, he worked for a booking agency during the day – managing the office, creating contracts, and advancing tours – while handling hospitality for the musicians playing The Middle East at night.

 Located in the heart of Cambridge, MA, The Middle East complex features four rooms of music (and three restaurant spaces) and is one of the only remaining independent venues in the Boston area.
 Hoskins was named the booker for the venue in 2004 and worked to make The Middle East a second home for both local and touring bands, as well as a cultural hub and economic driver for Cambridge’s Central Square.

-Responsible for all of the concerts and events from start to finish, he served as the main point of contact for artists’ representatives (including booking agents, managers, labels, and publicists), as well as bands, independent promoters, press, and sponsors.
+Responsible for booking concerts and events, he served as the main point of contact for artists’ representatives (including booking agents, managers, labels, and publicists), as well as bands, independent promoters, press, and sponsors.
 He negotiated offers, confirmed deals, and signed contracts for the venue.
-He also developed its marketing plan, supervised the promotion of all its concerts and events, and provided strategic direction for the venue.
+He also developed its marketing plan, supervised the promotion of all its concerts and events, and was responsible for generating new business, providing strategic management and leadership for the venue.

 - Booked 500+ shows a year, averaging over 150,000 tickets a year